The Decan Log

 Mirach: Decan 27 - Reflection & Compassion (December 5-14)

 The photons entering your eyes right now left Mirach around 1825.
-For thousands of years this warm orange star marked the girdle—the center, the waist, the place where forces balance.
+For thousands of years this warm orange star marked the girdle.
+The center, the waist, the place where forces balance.
 December 5-14: allow reflection to reveal what action concealed, let compassion tend wounds liberation exposed.

 Algol: Decan 28 - Renewal through Challenge (December 15-24)